King's Scout (Scouts Association of Malaysia): King's Scout Brotherhood of Malaysia

-After passing and being recognized as a King's Scout, a candidate can register to become a member of the King's Scout Brotherhood badge issued by the King's Scout Brotherhood of Malaysia (Malay: Persaudaraan Pengakap Raja Malaysia or PPRM).
+After being officially recognized as a King's Scout, a recipient can register as a member of the King's Scout Brotherhood of Malaysia (Malay: Persaudaraan Pengakap Raja Malaysia or PPRM) and receive the brotherhood badge.

 Association of Top Achiever Scouts

 Association of Top Achiever Scouts (ATAS) badge.

-The candidates who are awarded the King's Scout Badge are eligible to apply to become the member of the Association of Top Achiever Scouts (ATAS) (Malay: Persatuan Pengakap Berprestasi Tinggi) and get their badge.
-This badge is worn on the left arm of the candidate and under the King's Scout Badge.
+Furthermore, recipients of the King's Scout Award are eligible to apply for membership in the Association of Top Achiever Scouts (ATAS) (Malay: Persatuan Pengakap Berprestasi Tinggi) and obtain the ATAS badge.
+This badge is worn on the left sleeve of the uniform, positioned directly below the King's Scout Badge.

-In the Scouts Association of Malaysia, to qualify for the ATAS badge, a candidate must receive one of these awards, either:
+Within the Scouts Association of Malaysia, a member must earn at least one of the following highest advancement awards to qualify for the ATAS badge: